samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 * Lesson 16: Schema-later is probably a niche market

-* Lesson 17: XQuery is pretty much OR SQL with a different sysntax
+* Lesson 17: XQuery is pretty much OR SQL with a different syntax

 * Lesson 18: XML will not solve the semantic heterogeneity either inside or outside the enterprise